Operations Reference

 Infrastructure

-make config-reset # Reset config files from examples
+just config-reset # Reset agent config files from examples

 See each product's skill file for full CLI reference.

-The continuous improvement system authenticates to GitHub using a GitHub App that generates short-lived installation tokens per workflow run.
+The Kata Agent Team authenticates to GitHub using a GitHub App that generates short-lived installation tokens per workflow run.
 Two setup options are available:

 The Forward Impact organization publishes a public GitHub App.
 Repositories within the org (or trusted forks where the org manages secrets centrally) install the App and use the org-managed credentials.

-1. Install the Forward Impact CI App on your repository from its public listing.
+1. Install the Kata Agent Team App on your repository from its public listing.

 2. Store the following as repository secrets:

-• CI_APP_ID — the App's numeric ID (provided by the App owner)
+• KATA_APP_ID — the App's numeric ID (provided by the App owner)

-• CI_APP_PRIVATE_KEY — the PEM-encoded private key (provided by the App owner)
+• KATA_APP_PRIVATE_KEY — the PEM-encoded private key (provided by the App owner)

 3. Store ANTHROPIC_API_KEY as a repository secret.